-Word limit: 2,000 (not including references) - There is an automatic 10% penalty for going 10% above or below the word limit.
+Word limit: 2,000 (not including references) - There is an automatic 10% penalty for going 10% above or below the word limit

 Please note: An APA formatted title page is required.
 No abstract is required.
+Use of APA 6th ed. for referencing, formatting etc.